NimonHiya/nimonhiya/README.md

 </h1>

 <p align="center">
   Hi, my name is Juan Farrel!
-I'm passionate about cybersecurity and Music.<br>
+I'm passionate about cybersecurity and Programming.<br>
   I love exploring new technologies like Arduino, programming, and more.<br>
   I'm always eager to learn and grow in different fields.
 Hope you like it!
 </p>